ultimate-ttt/game-data-backend/README.md

 Once we gathered data from at least a few hundred games we will start to give this data back to the open source community.

 ## Privacy
-Only the following is saved about a game:
+Only the following data is saved about a game:

 ```
+{
   date
   winner
   gameState
   moves
   isReplay
+}
 ```

 ## Contribute